Jobseeker's Allowance

 - not be in full-time education

-- be unemployed or work less than 16 hours per week on average and not earn more than £62.20 if you are under 25 years of age, or under £79.80 if you are 25 years of age of older
+- be unemployed or work less than 16 hours per week on average and not earn more than £79.80 if you are 25 years of age or older (or more than £62.20 if you are under 25 years of age)

-While you get New Style JSA, you’ll need to take reasonable steps to look for work as agreed with your work coach.
+While you get new style Jobseeker's Allowance, you’ll need to take reasonable steps to look for work as agreed with your work coach.

 Depending on your circumstances, it can be claimed on its own or at the same time as Universal Credit.